stenson/furniture/README.md

 Doesn’t exist yet but it will I promise.
 Or at least I think it will at some point, who knows.

-## Viewing animation output

-Though the written frames can be `ffmpeg`'d into a video, I've found that possibly the best way to get a quick and easy preview of your rendered work is to grab a copy of Adobe Premiere (which I’m guessing almost all designers have access to, given their CC subscriptions), then start a project and **import** (⌘i) the first image in your rendered frames folder (i.e. `0000.png`) into your project, making sure to select "Image Sequence" from the cryptic "Options" option in the import dialog.
-Once you've imported this "image sequence," you can drag it to to the timeline area and it will create a sequence for you with all the correct settings.

-**Caveat!** It's easy to get the frame rate for the imported image sequence incorrect, since the default frame rate for all imported sequences is set in Premiere's `Preferences -> Media -> Indeterminate Media Timebase`.
-Since I'm often combining images and video shot at 23.976, I keep my "indeterminate media timebase" at 23.976, though if you're doing video-free animations, you can use a saner fps, like 24 or 30, or something slower for that funky feel.

 ## Features

 - `furniture.geometry` provides a simple `Rect` structure for slicing & dicing rectangles quickly and easily (loosely based on the use of `CGGeometry` in AppKit programming)